raianilar17/DL_P9_RECOGNIZE_SIGN_LANGUAGE_TENSORFLOW/README.md

     - Create a session
     - Initialize the session
     - Run the session to execute the graph
-- we can execute the graph multiple times as we've seen in model()
+- we can execute the graph multiple times.
 - The backpropagation and optimization is automatically done when running the session on the "optimizer" object.

 ### Future work: